vimalphilip/DistributedGroupMembership/README.md

-This is actually the draft of the report Readme will be added shortly
+This is actually the draft of the report.
+Readme will be added shortly

 Protocol : SWIM Protocol

 Language : GO

+Topology for Group Membership: Extended Ring Structure

 Assumptions